panther-labs/panther-docs/docs/gitbook/development/writing-parsers.md

 ## Step 1: Defining the log type schema

-First order of bussiness is to define the schema for the `Foo.Event` log type.
+Now we define the schema for the `Foo.Event` log type.
 Panther uses Go [structs](https://tour.golang.org/moretypes/2) to define the schema of a log type.

-We can represent the schema of a `Foo.Event` as a Go struct by:
+We can represent the schema of a `Foo.Event` as a Go struct with following in `foologs/foologs.go`:

 ```go
 package foologs